 Iconic Puma Sneakers

 Shoes drop on an almost daily basis, and most are forgotten almost just as soon.
-But there are some that are simply so innovative or influential at the time of their release that they can withstand the test of time.
+But there are some that are simply so innovative or influential at the time of their release that they have withstood the test of time.
 These are some of the most legendary Puma sneakers:

 The Puma Clyde